 Green Dot is a movement, a program, and an action.
-The aim of Green Dot is to prevent and reduce power-based violence at UW by engaging students as active bystanders who step in, speak up, and interrupt potential acts of violence.
+The aim of Green Dot is to prevent and reduce power-based violence at UW by engaging students as leaders and active bystanders who step in, speak up, and interrupt potential acts of violence.
 The Green Dot movement is about gaining a critical mass of students, staff and faculty who are willing to do their small part to actively and visibly reduce power-based personal violence at UW.

 No one has to do everything, but everyone has to do something.

 Green Dot is your individual choice to do something.